 Our business operations depend on the continuing services of our senior management.
-While we have provided different incentives to our management, we cannot assure you that we can continue to retain our services.
-If one or more of our key executives were unable or unwilling to continue in their present positions, it may not be able to replace them easily or at all, its future growth may be constrained, its business may be severely disrupted and its financial condition and results of operations may be materially and adversely affected, and it may incur additional expenses to recruit, train and retain qualified personnel.
-In addition, although we have entered into a non-competition agreement with Mr. Zuguang Wang, our controlling shareholder and chairman of the board of directors, there is no assurance that any member of our management team will not join our competitors or form a competing business.
-If any dispute arises between us and our current or former officers, it may have to incur substantial costs and expenses in order to enforce such agreements in China or it may be unable to enforce them at all.
+While we have provided different incentives to our management, we cannot assure you that we can continue to retain their services.
+If one or more of our key executives were unable or unwilling to continue in their present positions, we may not be able to replace them easily or at all, our future growth may be constrained, its business may be severely disrupted and our financial condition and results of operations may be materially and adversely affected, and we may incur additional expenses to recruit, train and retain qualified personnel.
+In addition, although we have entered into a non-competition agreement with Mr. Zuguang Wang, our controlling shareholder and chairman of the board of directors, there is no assurance that Mr. Wang will not join our competitors or form a competing business.
+If any dispute arises between us and Mr. Wang, we may incur substantial costs and expenses in order to enforce the non-competition agreement in China, and we may be unable to enforce it at all.

-We do not maintain "key man" insurance, and as a result, we may incur losses if any of our directors, executive officers, senior manager or other key employees chooses to terminate his or her services with us.
+We do not maintain "key person" insurance, and as a result, we may incur losses if any of our directors, executive officers, senior manager or other key employees chooses to terminate his or her services with us.

-We do not have "key man" insurance for our directors, executive officers, senior management or other key employees.
+We do not have "key person" insurance for our directors, executive officers, senior management or other key employees.
 If any of our key employees terminate his or her services or otherwise becomes unable to provide continuous services to us, our business, financial condition and results of operations may be materially and adversely affected and we may incur additional expenses to recruit, train and retain qualified personnel.
 If any of our executive officers or key employees joins a competitor or forms a competing company, we may lose customers, operational know-how and key professionals and staff members.